yocontra/holla/README.md

-## Warning

-This module may not work.
-It is currently being rewritten and will be out again soon.

-## Support
+## DEPRECATED

-holla has full support for Chrome 24+ and Firefox 21+ (Currently Nightly)
+This module is years old and may not work, use [this other one instead](https://github.com/contra/rtc-everywhere)!

 ## Example